egelke/aarch64/01. HelloWorld/README.md

 The `adr x1, text` instruction uses an compiler calculated immediate that is offset against the program counter (the address of memory that is currently being executed).
 The advantage is that it uses only 1 instruction, but is limited to labels about 1 MB before or after the current PC value.
 This might be an issue for large programs that have big code segments and/or big data segment.

 The `adrp x1, text` variant mitigates the 1 MB limit by left shifting the immediate value 12 bits so that it can reach 4 GB before or after the PC, but as the cost of loosing accuracy since now it can only access labels at the 4K boundary.
-Be **very careful** with this instruction, because the compiler doesn't care if the label you provide isn't at a 4K boundary, it will simply **round off** and put the address of the nearest 4k boundary in the register.
-If you aren't careful, you will read the memory adjacent to label but not the memory at the label itself.
+Be **very careful** with this instruction, because the compiler doesn't care if the label you provide isn't at a 4K boundary or not, it will simply **round off** and put the address of the 4k boundary in the register.
+If you aren't careful, you will read wrong portion of memory.

-The `ldr x1, =text` can load any address in the 64bit address space, but at the cost of additional instructions since the compiler use a literal pool to store the label's address and load it from there.
-In effect, it will convert it in the _equivalent_ of:
+The `ldr x1, =text` can load any address in the 64-bit address space, but at the cost of additional instructions since the compiler use a literal pool to store the label's address and load it from there.
+In effect, it will execute the _equivalent_ of:

 ```asm
     adr x0, litpool_textaddr
     ldr x0, [x0]
 ```

-Which is not only more instructions, but also involves reading from memory which is in general slower.
-The offset of the literal pool has the same 1 MB offset limitation, but can be easily mitigated by splitting the code in smaller segments since each code segment can be followed by a literal pool which tend to be small since they only contain addresses, no actual data.
+Which is not only more instructions, it also involves reading from memory which is in general slower.
+The offset of the literal pool has the same 1 MB offset limitation, but can be easily mitigated by splitting the code in smaller segments since each code segment can be followed by a literal pool, which tend to be small since they only contain addresses, no actual data.

 ### Move registers